AdobeDocs/pass.en/help/authentication/programmer-kickstart-guide.md

 You will provide:

 1. Requestor ID.
-This is a string that will uniquely identify the brand of the website or the application that is making requests to Adobe Primetime authentication.
+This is a string that will uniquely identify the brand of the website or the application that is making requests to Adobe Pass authentication.
 The string itself is arbitrary but needs to be agreed between Adobe and the Programmer
 1. Channel information.
 This is a set of strings that identifies the content channel(s) being requested by the requestor ID.
 In many cases the channel and the Requestor ID are the same.
 You may however have multiple channels of content that can be requested by the same ID.
 Channel name strings should correspond to the cable TV channels.
 Some MVPDs will validate this value over the AuthN and/or AuthZ protocol.
 1. Domain names (to be allowed for that requestor ID).
 This will be a list of actual domain names that will be listed by Adobe to accept the requestor ID.
-This ensures that only your approved domains have access to Adobe Primetime authentication with your metadata.
+This ensures that only your approved domains have access to Adobe Pass authentication with your metadata.
 NOTE: domain names valid for production may be different for testing/staging and both should be provided and identified.

 Adobe will set up the account and Adobe will provide: